Welcome to today's edition of the Rush 24-7 podcast.

 She is a judge now on the Court of Appeals.

-She said she believes it is appropriate for a judge to consider their experiences as women and people of color in their decision making, which she believes should affect our decisions as judges.
+She said she believes it is appropriate for a judge to consider their experiences as women and people of color in their decision-making, which she believes should affect our decisions as judges.

 And that's right up Obama's alley.

-That's, as you will hear uh in the program today, that's exactly the kind of judge Obama wants.
+That's, as you will hear in the program today, that's exactly the kind of judge Obama wants.

-In uh recent case, Ricci versus DeStefano, Judge Sotomayor was chastised by another Clinton appointee, Jose Cabranis, for going to extraordinary lengths to dispense with claims of unfair treatment raised by firefighters.
+In the recent case, Ricci versus De Stefano, Judge Sotomayor, was chastised by another Clinton appointee, Jose Cabranis, for going to extraordinary lengths to dispense with claims of unfair treatment raised by firefighters.

-Judge Sotomayor's panel of judges heard a case raising important questions under Title VII, equal protection law, but attempted to dispose of the firefighters' arguments in a summary order until called out by Judge Cabranus, the Supreme Court has agreed to review the case.
+Judge Sotomayor's panel of judges heard a case raising important questions under Title VII, equal protection law, but attempted to dispose of the firefighters' arguments in a summary order until called out by Judge Cabranis.

-So anyway, that's that's the big name.
+So, anyway, that's the big name.

 There are other names on the list, too.